 - Jabrill Peppers (b.
 1995), American football defensive back

 - Patricia Rae Peppers, American politician, Member of the Montana House of Representatives (2013-)

 - Julius Frazier Peppers (b.
 1980), American football player for the Green Bay Packers

-- Pete Peppers, American Democrat politician, Delegate to Democratic National Convention from Georgia, 2000
+- Pete Peppers, American Democratic Party politician, Delegate to Democratic National Convention from Georgia, 2000

-- J. L. Peppers, American Democrat politician, Alternate Delegate to Democratic National Convention from Iowa, 1912
+- J. L. Peppers, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Iowa, 1912